 Special rules apply when figuring the tax on the S portion of an ESBT.
 The S portion of an ESBT is the portion of the trust that consists of stock in one or more S corporations and isn't treated as a grantor type trust.
-The tax on the S portion:
+The tax on the S

-- Must be figured separately from the tax on the remainder of the ESBT (if any) and attached to the return, and - Is entered on Schedule G, Part I, line 4.
+- Must be figured separately from the tax on the remainder of the ESBT (if any) and attached to the return, - · Is entered to the left of the Schedule G, line 7, entry space preceded by "Sec.
+641(c)," and - Is included in the total tax on Schedule G, line 7.